Esri/OptimizeRasters/README.md

 ## Issues

 Find a bug or want to request a new feature?
-Please let us know by submitting an issue, or adding a comment to the [OptimizeRasters discussion](https://geonet.esri.com/message/690662-optimizerasters) on GeoNet.
+Please let us know by submitting an issue.

 ## Contributing